WordPress/gutenberg/packages/scripts/README.md

 ### `wp-scripts lint-pkg-json`

 Helps enforce standards for your package.json files.
-It uses [npm-package-json-lint](https://www.npmjs.com/package/npm-package-json-lint) with the set of default rules provided.
-You can override them with your own rules as described in [npm-package-json-lint wiki](https://github.com/tclindner/npm-package-json-lint/wiki).
+It uses [npm-package-json-lint](https://www.npmjs.com/package/npm-package-json-lint) with the set of recommended rules defined in [@wordpress/npm-package-json-lint-config](https://www.npmjs.com/package/@wordpress/npm-package-json-lint-config) npm package.
+You can override default rules with your own as described in [npm-package-json-lint wiki](https://github.com/tclindner/npm-package-json-lint/wiki).

 _Example:_